Arts + Culture Print Features

-I had the pleasure of interviewing actress Danielle Moné Truitt, who stars as Sgt.
+I enjoyed interviewing actress Danielle Moné Truitt, who stars as Sgt.
 Ayanna Bell in the new NBC drama series Law & Order: Organized Crime, opposite Christopher Meloni and Dylan McDermott.
 Did you know she’s from Sacramento?
 Not only is Truitt from the River City, but she gives credit to the B Street Theatre for her professional theater start.
 Since splitting her time between New York and Los Angeles, Truitt has accomplished some amazing career breakthroughs, including working with the iconic John Singleton in the BET television series Rebel and she even provided the live-action references for Tiana in Disney’s The Princess and the Frog.
-Law & Order: Organized Crime is currently in production filming season 2, slated to premiere this fall.
-Truitt says she will always have love for the city and the artistic community that raised her, and of course, Jimboy’s Tacos.
-This feature published in Sacramento Magazine’s August 2021 Issue.
+Law & Order: Organized Crime was in production filming season 2 during the time of this interview.
+Truitt says she will always have a love for the city and the artistic community that raised her, and of course, Jimboy’s Tacos.
+This feature was published in Sacramento Magazine’s August 2021 Issue.

 Artist Lin Fei Fei recalls touching her nose and studying the shapes of eyes as a little girl before drawing them on paper.
 At just 7 years old, Fei knew she wanted to be a professional artist.
 She would later graduate from the prestigious Luxun Academy of Fine Arts in Northeast China.
-As a student, she traveled the world and learned centuries-old tempera painting techniques in Italy using stone powder, egg whites and tree oil.
+She traveled the world as a student and learned centuries-old tempera painting techniques in Italy using stone powder, egg whites and tree oil.
 Through her studies, she developed a respect for art history, mixing her rugged elegance with classical approaches.

 “For me, oil painting is a very graceful, elegant material,” Fei says.
 “Acrylics are cool, and other materials are cool, too, but oil can maintain history.”